The role of symmetry and dissipation in biolocomotion: Analysis

+which is the original phase shift $(\Theta,\Delta)$ conjugated by the initial condition $h_0 \neq \textrm{id}$.
+Note that the initial condition $h_0$ multiplied the left-invariant vector field $\eta(t)$ from the right, and hence modified it. \end{proof}

-To compute the phase shift $\Delta x$, we have to integrate~\eqref{eq:reconstruction} over the persistent limit cycle.
-There is in general no explicit formula for this cycle, since it depends implicitly on the perturbation.
+To compute the phase shift $(\Theta, \Delta)$, we have to integrate~\eqref{eq:reconstruction} over one cycle of a periodic orbit.
+The periodic orbit of interest to us is a persistent limit cycle, whose existence we can assert, but whose form is not known to us.
 Fortunately, the present system is simple enough to be studied in computer simulations, see section~\ref{sec:numerical-sim}.
-The simulations we carried out revealed that the phase shift $\Delta x$ appears generically to be non-zero, but to depend on the perturbation size to second order.
+The simulations we carried out revealed that the phase shift appears generically to be non-zero, but to depend on the perturbation size to second order.
 A heuristic explanation for this result can be given by the fact that `making a step' requires the combined variation of position \emph{and} velocity of the masses, leading to a quadratic dependence on the perturbation size.
-The variation in position is needed to displace the crawler's weight towards one leg and the variation in velocity to actually move the other leg.
-A more precise argument can be given as follows.
-We wish to prove that $\Delta x \in \mathcal{O}(\varepsilon^2)$ with $\varepsilon$ the perturbation size parameter.
-First of all, since the fixed point $(\hat{q}_*,0) \in TQ/G$ is hyperbolic, the perturbation of the limit cycle will scale linearly with $\varepsilon$ as well; let us denote this periodic orbit by $(\hat{q}^\varepsilon(t),u^\varepsilon(t))$.
-We choose a complete set of local coordinates around $G \cdot \hat{q}_* \subset Q$, e.g.~$(\ell_1,\ell_2,\ell_3,z_1,z_2,x_3)$, such that $x_3$ coordinatizes the orbits of the symmetry group $G = (\R,+)$.
-Hence, $x_3$ is a cyclic variable and the associated Lagrange--d'Alembert equation reads
+The variation in position is needed to displace the crawler's weight towards a leg and the variation in velocity to actually move the other leg(s).

-where the right-hand side is the friction force and $p_{v_3}^*$ is projection onto the dual of the $v_3$ basis vector.
-The left-hand side is a total derivative, so its integral over a full period along $(\hat{q}^\varepsilon(t),u^\varepsilon(t))$ is zero.
-We study the right-hand side using Taylor expansion in powers of $\varepsilon$, denoted like